Foundation Course in Somatic Practice and LMA

 The third module includes an experiential and theoretical, in-depth focus on Laban’s concept of Effort as movement dynamics, and its qualitative coloring of all movement.

 This module also includes aspects of Modes of Shape; the elastic continuum of Effort Factors and Elements, Rhythm and Phrasing, States and Drives, in application to performance, presentation, and identifying patterns of individual expressive and communication styles.
 Work in this module will develop the participants’ range of dynamic expressive potential, as well as enhance the ability to recognise and respond to ‘feeling’ quality in movement.
 Laban’s Effort-based concepts have been drawn upon and elaborated for decades in theatre training, dance movement therapy practice and training, creative movement, dance education, clinical work, and for developing one’s ability to put inner states into outer expression.
+Included in this Module is Effort as understood in Laban Movement Analysis, the Kestenberg Movement Profile, and in Warren Lamb’s Movement Pattern Analysis (MPA).

 Module 4: Choreutic SPACE – Integration and Final Research Application